Landslip causes Bere Ferrers road closure to Lopwell Dam

 A landslip has led to the temporary closure of an unclassified road from Bere Ferrers to Lopwell Dam.

-Notice has been given by Devon County Council for the temporary prohibition of traffic order from now until Sunday, July 12.
+The closure follows a landslide and partial collapse of the road.
+There is no alternative route.

-The order states ‘no persons shall proceed on the section of the affected unclassified road except for access to land or premises on or adjacent to that length of way.
+Highways authority Devon County Council has closed the route for traffic until Sunday, July 12 for repairs to be carried out.

-There is no alternative route and the temporary closure is necessary in the interest of public safety following a landslide and partial collapse of the path.
+The order issued states “no persons shall proceed on the section of the affected unclassified road except for access to land or premises on or adjacent to that length of way.
+The order will continue in force for a period not exceeding six months or until the works have been completed, whichever is the sooner.”

 Further information may be obtained by contacting Public Rights of Way on 0345 155 1004.